base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-### ๐ Upgrading Apps
+### ๐ Upgrading apps

-All the commands in this section require you to be logged into an Apple Account in the Mac App
+All the commands in this section require you to be logged into an Apple Account

 >

-> Use [`softwareupdate(8)`](https://www.unix.com/man-page/osx/8/softwareupdate) to install
+> Use [`softwareupdate(8)`](https://www.unix.com/man-page/osx/8/softwareupdate)

-#### `mas upgrade`
+#### `mas update`

-upgrades all such apps.
+arguments, it updates all such apps.

 ```console

-$ mas upgrade
+$ mas update

 Upgrading 2 outdated applications: